maximilianh/cellBrowser/README.md

 ### Adding your dataset

-The first step is to copy the file sampleData/sample/cellbrowser.conf to your current directory, where the expression matrix and the meta data file is stored.
+Go to the directory with the expression matrix and the cell annotations.
+Start from a sample cellbrowser.conf:

+    cbBuild --init

 Make sure that your files have the correct line endings and fix the line endings if necessary with mac2unix or dos2unix.